-I also like the fact that they have very clear submission guidelines.
+I like the fact that they have very clear submission guidelines.
 They are currently accepting full manuscript submissions.
-They respond to all submissions within 60 days.
+They say they respond to all submissions within 90 days, but I have heard otherwise.
+I have also heard reports that the editors can be difficult to communicate with, so please take that into consideration